27escape/App-Basis-ConvertText2/README.md

 ## Admonitions

 There are certain statements that you may want to draw attention to by taking them out of the content’s flow and labeling them with a priority.
 These are called admonitions.
 It’s rendered style is determined by the assigned label (i.e., value).
-We provide eight admonition style labels:
+We provide nine admonition style labels:

 * NOTE
+* INFO
 * TIP
 * IMPORTANT
 * CAUTION